soundmud/soundrts/doc_src/src/en/modding.rst

 >>>>

-While in style.txt "is_a" is a way to inherit all the properties of another definition, in rules.txt, "is_a" is also used to make sure that a keep or a castle will allow what a townhall would allow.
+While in style.txt "is_a" is a way to inherit all the properties of another definition, in rules.txt, "is_a" is also used to make sure that a keep or a castle will allow what a town hall would allow.

 Note: the inheritance trees in style.txt and in rules.txt don't need to match.